 I asked Neal Schaffer, publisher of this group blog, where he goes for images to accompany blog posts.
 He said:

 “I buy stock photos to be on the safe side.
-I used to search Wikimedia Commons and Stock Exchange for free photos, but ended up spending so much time doing that and ensuring I could use the photo that I decided it was a better use of my time to merely pay for the image.”
+I used to search Wikimedia Commons for free photos, but ended up spending so much time doing that and ensuring I could use the photo that I decided it was a better use of my time to merely pay for the image.”

 Using the right image can make your content marketing pop.
 Take care with image selection, and make sure that it is not an afterthought.